 1.4.3 Glove Has Small Form Factor and Battery Life Sustains a Session of Use

-We want to also ensure that the end user has a final product that fits comfortably on the hand unobtrusively in a small form factor, while also having enough battery life to last a season's worth of wearing.
-In our specified use cases we have set a target goal of an average battery life of 3 hours for the glove.
-This will be plenty of time for a session of wearing the gloves, and if the user intends to use it for longer they will have to charge the gloves.
-In order to test the battery life, we will hook up our system to an oscilloscope and measure voltage across a shunt resistor, and trigger the oscilloscope when the current goes to 0A.
+We want to also ensure that the user has a final product that fits comfortably on the hand in a small form factor, while also having enough battery life to last a season's worth of wearing.
+In our specified use case, we have set a target of 3 hours battery life for the glove.
+This will be plenty of time for a glove session.
+In order to test the battery life, we will hook up our system to an oscilloscope and measure voltage across a shunt resistor, triggering the oscilloscope when the current goes to 0.

 2 Design

 2.1 Block Diagram

 Figure 2: Block Diagram

 Glove System

 2.2 Subsystem Overview

 2.2.1 Sensor Subsystem

 The sensor subsystem will consist of the IMU sensor and five flex sensors.
 The IMU sensor will detect orientation and movement at the wrist joint and arm through the use of the accelerometer and gyroscope.
 The flex sensor will indicate which fingers were flexed at the

 knuckle.
 In conjunction, these sensors will indicate the current gesture of the user's hand.
-The IMU and flex sensor will connect to the data I/O pins of ESP32.
+The IMU and flex sensor will connect to the data I/O pins of the ESP32.

 2.2.2 Control Subsystem

 The control subsystem consists of the microcontroller.
 The microcontroller is responsible for taking the sensor input from the flex sensor and IMU and detecting whether any of the seven predetermined gestures are provided by the user.
 The microcontroller will be programmed such that when turned on, the bluetooth component enters pairing mode.
 This way, the user can pair the glove to their phone just by turning it on.
 If a gesture is detected, the bluetooth module embedded in the ESP32 will translate this gesture into a bluetooth command that is sent to the user's phone.
 The microcontroller will be connected to the IMU sensor, flex sensor, and vibration motor.
 The microcontroller will get its power from the power subsystem.

 2.2.3 Power Subsystem

 The power subsystem will be responsible for providing power to all the components in our design: the vibration motor, microcontroller, IMU sensor, and flex sensors.
-The power will come from a portable Li-ion battery the user can charge via a USB charging port. .
+The power will come from a portable Li-ion battery the user can charge via a USB charging port.

 2.2.4 Output subsystem: